British Sign Language: Let Sign Shine

+Official language recognition

-In 2021, Rosie Cooper introduced the British Sign Language Bill to recognise BSL as an official language, which was backed by the government.
+In 2021, MP Rosie Cooper (a CODA) introduced the British Sign Language Bill to recognise BSL, this time as an official language (not merely its existence as had been done in 2003), which was backed by the government.
 After being dormant from June 2021, the bill began moving through Parliament on 28 January 2022, but during a meeting with stakeholders on 7 February, the language of the bill was revealed to have been pared down substantially, disappointing said stakeholders.
 The British Deaf Association stated that it was 'unhappy' with this removal of language from the bill.
+The British Sign Language Act received royal assent on 28th April 2022.

 Linguistics

 Linguistics is the study of language, including those like BSL that are not carried by sound.
 In all sign languages the great majority of 'words' (hand gestures) cannot be understood in other sign languages.
 How one language signs a certain number would be different from how another language signs it.
 The way sentences are constructed (syntax) differs from sign language to sign language, just as with different spoken languages.
 British Sign Language is described as a 'spatial language' as it "moves signs in space".